-Basic Life Support Skills
+3.16.4 Basic Life Support Skills

 CUSOM students are required to have Basic Life Support (BLS) training prior to matriculation and must maintain active certification through graduation.
-Each student must provide a copy of their American Heart Association CPR card, documenting current BLS for Healthcare Providers certification, to the Office of Clinical Affairs prior to matriculation.
+Each student must provide a copy of their American Heart Association CPR card, documenting current BLS for Healthcare Providers certification.
 CUSOM only accepts BLS for Healthcare Provider courses authorized by the American Heart Association.
 Failure to provide evidence of appropriate certification may result in revocation of an offer of acceptance.